-Becoming a budtender in the rapidly expanding cannabis industry continues to be a goal of many people looking to land their first cannabis job.
+Becoming one of the many dispensary employees such as a budtender in the rapidly expanding cannabis industry continues to be a goal of many people looking to land their first cannabis job.
 Working as a budtender is a dream job for many, and for people who hold this title, it can be exactly that—if they enter into the role with the right expectations and work in a supportive team environment.

-All too often, a person begins a new job as a budtender full of excitement and anticipation.
+All too often, a person becomes one of the dispensary employees such as having a job as a budtender full of excitement and anticipation.
 For people who are passionate about cannabis, it’s wonderful to able to work around it all day.
 Because a budtender job is strictly retail sales that includes a great deal of customer service—even with rude or disgruntled customers—sometimes the initial allure and appeal of the job becomes less apparent in a short amount of time, and this is where some budtenders become disillusioned with their work and day-to-day responsibilities.
 Working long hours with little or no time off your feet or recognition for hard work can become a drain, and all too often the dream job can become a chore.
 Retail sales is known for a high turnover, and retail sales in the cannabis space is no exception.
 But with some strategic teamwork and leadership at the management level, this doesn’t have to be the case.

 Training and Compensation